dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ### Description
 In a context can we define multiple testcase, that can depends on another.
-In this example we first create an object, after which we will call functions on these objects.
+In this example we first create an object, after which we will call functions on this object.

-This is the most important reason to make a difference between contexts and testcases.
+This is the most important reason to differentiate between contexts and testcases.
-The contexts could be executed independent, while testcase in a context could be dependent.
+The contexts could be executed independently, while testcases in a context could be dependent.

 #### Testcases
 To use multiple testcases in a context, you must use the keyword `testcases`.
-This is a list of sequential dependent testcases.
+This is a list of sequential testcases: you may depend on the order of the testcases.

-If you want to evaluate one/more function call test(s) in addition to the code itself (or `main` method), you must also use the list of testcases.
+If you want to evaluate one or more function call test(s) in addition to the code itself (or `main` method), you must also use the list of testcases.

-## Fault messages
+## Error messages
-A concept often used in programming languages are errors that can be thrown up.
+A concept often used in programming languages are errors that can be raised.
-Our testplans can expect error messages, not to be confused with error types (which are programming language dependent).
+You can specify the expected error messages in testplans, not to be confused with error types (which are programming language dependent).
 For this we are looking at a testplan for the "division" function.

 ```yaml